mjsobrep/mjsobrep.github.io/_posts/guides/2015-06-22-intellectualPropertyGuide.md

             * comprising (open)
             * consisting essentially of (excludes other things)

-* You cannot add new matter, only ammend existing matter
+* You cannot add new matter, only amend existing matter

 * If you want international stuff file something prior to public disclosure